elixir-nx/nx_signal/README.md

 All of `NxSignal`'s functionality is provided through `Nx.Defn`, so things should work out of the box with different backends and compilers.

+## Guides (Livebook)

+Check out the "guides" folder in the repo for examples.

 ## Contributing

 Contributions are more than welcome!